“Clouds come floating into my life, no longer to carry rain or usher storm, but to add color to my sunset sky.”

 Conveys enthusiasm, sensuality, physical comfort, creativity

 As the combination of red and yellow, it is stimulating.
-Creates an emotional and physical reaction.
+It creates an emotional and physical reaction.
 Look at orange when you want inspiration or seek encouragement

 “You know creators, composers, need a palette for life, a color for life.”